JSac1/YT-DL/README.md

 # YT-DL
-Uses PyTube and FFMPEG to download your favorite Youtube Videos
+Uses PyTube and FFMPEG to download your favorite YouTube Videos

 ![YT-DL Preview](https://cdn.discordapp.com/attachments/836454424145559552/1147824206730494023/image.png)

+> Requires FFMPEG to be installed on the machine

 ### Features
 * Support Playlists